CodepathFSUGroup/Run-Tracker/README.md

 ### App Evaluation
 - **Category: Health and Fitness**
 - **Mobile: iPhone 12**
 - **Story: We decided to make this application to allow users to track their runs.
-As a runner, I wanted an alternative to Strava and to experiment with iOS development**
+As a runner, I (Grace) wanted an alternative to Strava and to experiment with iOS development**
 - **Market: People of all ages and levels that enjoy running.**
 - **Habit: Used on an ad hoc basis.
 Depends on when the user goes for a run**
 - **Scope: Pertains to individual users as opposed to businesses.**